 Sunset Boulevard (1950)

 Another classic movie, another classic line: "All right, Mr. DeMille, I'm ready for my close-up."
-Celebrating its 70th anniversary in August, Sunset Boulevard is more than one of the best movies set in Los Angeles, it's one of the greatest movies of all time.
+Sunset Boulevard is more than one of the best movies set in Los Angeles, it's one of the greatest movies of all time.
 Directed by Billy Wilder, Sunset Boulevard stars William Holden as down-on-his-luck screenwriter Joe Gillis, who gets sucked into the demented fantasy world of former silent movie star Norma Desmond (Gloria Swanson).

 Terminator 2: Judgment Day (1991)